hynek/structlog/docs/configuration.rst

 while still giving you the full power via configuration.

 To achieve that you'll have to call :func:`structlog.configure` on app initialization (of course, only if you're not content with the defaults).
-The previous example could thus have been written as following:
+The :ref:`example <proc>` from the previous chapter could thus have been written as following:

 .. testcleanup:: *